The 139th Day of the Year

 Record Low: 37 – 1894

-Chances for rain are high today: over 50 percent.
+Chances of rain are high today: over 50 percent.
 Completely overcast skies come one year in three.
 Highs in the muggy 90s occur five percent of the afternoons; 80s are recorded 30 percent of the time, 70s on 30 percent of the days, 60s on 30 percent, and 50s the last five percent.
-As the fifth high pressure system of the month approaches, the barometer is usually dropping, and the wind is down – conditions which typically improve prospects for fishing as well as for allergies.
+As the fifth high pressure system of the month approaches, the barometer is usually dropping, and the wind is down, conditions which typically improve prospects for fishing as well as for allergies.

 1982: Clustered snakeroot has small yellow flowers now.

 1984: On the way to Indiana, white chestnut flowers seen along the freeway, sweet clover foliage prominent but no blossoms yet.